 Texas mosque destroyed in early-morning blaze; cause unknown

-An early-morning fire Saturday destroyed a Texas mosque that was a target of hatred several years ago and experienced a burglary just a week ago.
-A convenience store clerk spotted smoke and flames billowing from the Islamic Center of Victoria at around 2 a.m. and called the fire department.
+Victoria firefighters respond to a fire at the Islamic Center of Victoria on Saturday, Jan.
+28 in Victoria, Texas.
+The early-morning fire Saturday destroyed the mosque that was a target of hatred several years ago and experienced a burglary just a week ago.

 Comments